Date of Degree

 Copyright 2010 Hao-Che Ho

 Ho, Hao-Che.
-"Investigation of unsteady and non-uniform flow and sediment transport characteristics at culvert sites." dissertation, University of Iowa, 2010.
+"Investigation of unsteady and non-uniform flow and sediment transport characteristics at culvert sites."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.